Qian Zhi Fu: Rulers

-Furthermore, if Qiān Zhī Fú at Si Thep constituted the primordial Canasapura, with Mueang Sema functioning only as a regional administrative center—as posited by Tatsuo Hoshino,—then it is plausible that the Canasapura monarchs listed in the Śri Canāśa Inscription K.949, discovered on the island of Ayutthaya, may have reigned at Si Thep.
+If Qiān Zhī Fú at Si Thep was the primordial Canasapura, then it is plausible that the Canasapura monarchs listed in the Śri Canāśa Inscription K.949, discovered on the island of Ayutthaya, (Note: The find-spot is about 250 km from either candidate site.
+Peter Skilling notes that old Khorat lay on the routes taken by Ayutthayan armies marching to the plateau and that the stone may therefore have been carried to Ayutthaya, and that Cānāśa is attested in this inscription and the Bo Ika inscription alone, with no literary source.) may have reigned at Si Thep.
 Notably, an Angkorian inscription dated 946 records the victory of king Rajendravarman II over Rāmaññadesa (lit. 'country of the Mon'), coinciding with a period during which the regnal titles of Si Thep Canasapura rulers transitioned from the Buddhism-associated "datta" or "krama" to the Hindu-oriented "varman".
 Archaeological evidence from Si Thep dating to this era further corroborates Angkorian influence.

 The Pali Jinakalamali recounts the enthronement of Camadevi at Haripuñjaya in 662 CE and mentions her spouse, Ramaraja, who has been interpreted by multiple Thai scholars as the monarch of Ramburi (รามบุรี; lit. 'city of Rama').
 The identification of Ramburi remains contested; it has been alternatively proposed that Ramaraja was a prince of Lavo, a prince of Srivijaya, a ruler of Mawlamyine, or a sovereign of Ayutthaya's antecedent polity, Ayojjhapura at Si Thep.

 Additionally, the 9th-century Sanskrit Phu Khiao Kao inscription K.404, located approximately 100 kilometers northeast of Si Thep in present-day Kaset Sombun district of Chaiyaphum province, mentions a king named Jayasimhavarmman.
 His precise identity remains uncertain; prior scholarship has variably suggested that he may have ruled Wen Dan, Bhavapura, or Champa.
 Definitive identification, however, is currently lacking.